Menu Toggle Software

 In addition to these changes to the mandatory requirements, the Statewide CASE Team proposes the following changes to the prescriptive requirements and compliance options to promote energy savings:

-• Revising the prescriptive requirement in the 2022 Title 24, Part 6 that requires multifamily dwelling units in Climate Zones 1, 2, and 11-16 that use the balanced ventilation path to include an HRV or ERV.
+- Revise the prescriptive requirement in the 2022 Title 24, Part 6 that requires multifamily dwelling units in Climate Zones 1, 2, 4, 11 through 14, and 16 that use the balanced ventilation path to include a heat recovery ventilator (HRV) or energy recovery ventilator (ERV).
 The proposed change is to prescriptively require all multifamily dwelling units in Climate Zones 1, 2, 4, 11 through 14, and 16 to use balanced ventilation with an HRV or ERV.
-Multifamily dwelling units in these climate zones that use a performance path could use supply-only or ventilation without heat recovery, but would need to compensate by exceeding code requirements for another measure.
+Multifamily dwelling units in these climate zones that use a performance path could use supply-only ventilation, but the project would need to compensate by exceeding code requirements for energy efficiency with another measure.

 Provide Feedback